Jesse Winker Player Props: Brewers vs. Tigers

 Jesse Winker At The Plate

-- In nine of 14 games this year (64.3%), Winker has reached safely via hit, and that includes multiple hits twice.
+- In nine of 15 games this season (60.0%), Winker has reached safely via hit, and that includes multiple hits twice.

-- In 14 games played this year, he has not hit a home run.

-- Winker has driven home a run in five games this season (35.7%), including more than one RBI in 21.4% of his games and producing three or more of his team's runs on one occasion..
+- Winker has had an RBI in five games this year (33.3%), including three multi-RBI outings (20.0%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in six games this year (42.9%), but has had no multi-run games.
+- He has scored in six of 15 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.